 To help you travel better, here are some of the best charging backpacks.

 The ECEEN Hiking Daypack Backpack is the perfect smart backpack for outdoor activities.
-It has an attachment with 7-watt solar panel that charges any battery pack you choose to add..
+It has an attachment with a 7-watt solar panel that charges any battery pack you choose to add.
 The solar cells are encased in a protective anti-scratch hardened coating sewn into high-wear PVC fabric for weather-resistance.

 The panel attachment is detachable which is great if you don’t need it for a specific hike, or the weather just doesn’t cooperate.